 At Tableau, our mission is to help people see and understand their data.
 In support of this mission, it is vital our customers have confidence in the security of our solutions.
 Our goal is to continually earn our customers' trust.
-We do this by leveraging industry standard security solutions and best practices, keeping our customers well informed, and quickly responding to security issues when they arise.
+We do this by leveraging industry-standard security solutions and best practices, keeping our customers well informed and quickly responding to security issues when they arise.

 Tableau maintains a comprehensive set of IT controls which are regularly audited by independent firms to ensure the company is meeting its compliance obligations.
 Tableau is in compliance with Sarbanes Oxley and has worked with a certified public accounting firm to perform an in-depth audit of the control objectives and activities for Tableau Online.
-The control procedures for the Tableau Online service have been verified in a SOC 2 Type II report prepared in accordance with AT Section 101, reporting on controls at a service organization relevant to security and availability and the International Standard on Assurance Engagements (ISAE) No. 3402.
-Tableau Software, Inc., has certified with the Department of Commerce to participate in the EU-U.S. Privacy Shield Framework (the “Privacy Shield”).
+The control procedures for the Tableau Online service have been verified in a SOC 2 Type II report prepared in accordance with AT Section 101, reporting on controls at a service organisation relevant to security and availability and the International Standard on Assurance Engagements (ISAE) No. 3402.
+Tableau Software, Inc., has been certified with the US Department of Commerce to participate in the EU-US Privacy Shield Framework (the “Privacy Shield”).
 Our certification can be found here.
 For more information about the Privacy Shield please visit, http://www.privacyshield.gov.

 Tableau's SOC 2 report is made available upon request.
 If interested, please contact your sales representative.